truggeri/hugo-blog/content/posts/typescript-adventures.md

 I learned a few things about the
-[Typescript language](https://www.typescriptlang.org/docs/handbook/intro.html), such as `enum`, `readonly` and [differences in closures between annonymous functions and arrow functions](https://www.typescriptlang.org/docs/handbook/functions.html#this-and-arrow-functions).
+[Typescript language](https://www.typescriptlang.org/docs/handbook/intro.html), such as `enum`, `readonly` and [differences in closures between anonymous functions and arrow functions](https://www.typescriptlang.org/docs/handbook/functions.html#this-and-arrow-functions).

 ## What Comes Next